Vikaspogu/blog/content/blog/springboot-metrics-grafana/index.md

 ## Spring Boot Metrics

-In this post I'll discuss how to monitor spring boot application metrics using Prometheus and Grafana.
+This post will discuss how to monitor spring boot application metrics using Prometheus and Grafana.

 ### [Prometheus](https://prometheus.io/)

-Prometheus is a monitoring system which collects metrics from configured targets at given intervals.
+Prometheus is a monitoring system that collects metrics from configured targets at intervals.

 ### [Grafana](https://grafana.com/docs/)

-Grafana is an open source metric analytics & visualization tool.
+Grafana is an open-source metric analytics & visualization tool.

 ### [Micrometer](https://micrometer.io/)

-Micrometer is a metrics instrumentation library for JVM-based applications.
+The micrometer is a metrics instrumentation library for JVM-based applications.

 ### [Spring Boot Actuator](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html)

 Spring Boot Actuator helps you monitor and manage your application when it’s pushed to production.
-You can choose to manage and monitor your application using HTTP or JMX endpoints.
+You can control and monitor your application using HTTP or JMX endpoints.

 ### Setup

-Enable prometheus metrics by adding dependencies in `pom.xml`
+Enable Prometheus metrics by adding dependencies in `pom.xml`

 ```xml
 <dependency>